 Format: Large Print

-Effie Jones, a former slave who escaped to the Union side as a child, was taken in by an army surgeon and his wife.
-She learned to read and write, to tolerate the sight of blood and broken bodies -- and to forget what is too painful to bear.
-Now a young freedwoman, she has returned south to New Orleans and quietly earns her living as an embalmer.
-But despite her reticence, two chance encounters introduce her to new worlds of activism, and of social ambition.
+"The dead can't hurt you.
+Only the living can."
+Effie Jones, a former slave who escaped to the Union side as a child, knows the truth of her words.
+Taken in by an army surgeon and his wife during the War, she learned to read and write, to tolerate the sight of blood and broken bodies-and to forget what is too painful to bear.
+Now a young freedwoman, she has returned south to New Orleans and earns her living as an embalmer, her steady hand and skillful incisions compensating for her white employer's shortcomings.
+Tall and serious, Effie keeps her distance from the other girls in her boarding house, holding tight to the satisfaction she finds in her work.
+But despite her reticence, two encounters-with a charismatic state legislator named Samson Greene, and a beautiful young Creole, Adeline-introduce her to new worlds of protests and activism, of soirees and social ambition.
 Effie decides to seek out the past she has blocked from her memory and try to trace her kin.
-As her hopes are tested by betrayal, Effie faces loss and heartache, but also a chance to finally find her place.
+As her hopes are tested by betrayal, and New Orleans grapples with violence and growing racial turmoil, Effie faces loss and heartache, but also a chance to finally find her place . . "-- Provided by publisher.

 |Call Number||Location||Shelf Location||Status|

 |LPF Skenandore||Main (Downtown)||Second Level, Large Print Fiction||In|